xBlade58/smart-meter-platform-page/specification/Cloud.md

 ## Output Parameters

 The cloud component processes input data and provides the following output parameters:

-- All input data from smart meters.
+- All input data from smart meters or rather the data selected by the user in the IoT-Edge device.
 - Processed data from various algorithms and computations.
 - Special queries results tailored to specific requirements.